LitKnd/TSQLBeginners/docs/README.md

 **Try your hand at the homework** with [14_ScalarUDFs_Homework.sql](https://github.com/LitKnd/TSQLBeginners/blob/master/14_ScalarUDFs_Homework.sql)

-### Table Valued Functions and a little CROSS APPLY
+### Solutions for Scalar UDFs, then Table Valued Functions and a little CROSS APPLY

-*Releasing May 27, 2020*

-We'll chat through solutions for the scalar function homework, then TVFs puts the "fun" in functions.
+We'll chat through solutions for the Scalar User Defined Function (UDFs) challenges, then I'll show how Table Valued Functions (TVFs) put the "fun" in functions.
 No, really, they do!
+We'll also cover a bit of CROSS APPLY as we discuss TVFs.

+**Sample solutions** are in [15_ScalarUDFs_Solutions.sql](https://github.com/LitKnd/TSQLBeginners/blob/master/15_ScalarUDFs_Solutions.sql)

+**Follow along with the demo** using [16_TVFs_Demo.sql](https://github.com/LitKnd/TSQLBeginners/blob/master/16_TVFs_Demo.sql)

+**Try your hand at the homework** with [17_TVFs_Homework.sql](https://github.com/LitKnd/TSQLBeginners/blob/master/17_TVFs_Homework.sql)

 ### Ranking, Numbering, and Running Totals with Windowing Functions